 Visitors flock here year-round to bathe in its natural hot springs or try out some local dishes like jingisukan (grilled mutton) and ramen.

-If you consider yourself a nature lover, then you’ll love Noboribetsu–the city is also a tourist base for the nearby Shikotsu-Tōya National Park!
+If you consider yourself a nature lover, then you’ll love Noboribetsu–the city is also a tourist base for the nearby Shikotsu-Tōya National Park.

 Things To Do In Noboribetsu

-- Visit the Noboribetsu Jigokudani (Hell Valley) – a series of boiling hot spring baths
+- Visit the Noboribetsu Jigokudani (Hell Valley)

 - Explore the Noboribetsu Bear Park – features a variety of bears, including brown bears, polar bears, and black bears

-- Visit the Noboribetsu Date Jidai Village – a theme park devoted to Edo-period history, with traditional performances, food & games.
+- Visit the Noboribetsu Date Jidai Village – a theme park devoted to Edo-period history, with traditional performances, food & games

 - Visit the Noboribetsu Marine Park Nixe – an aquarium home to a variety of marine animals, including dolphins, seals, and sea lions

-- Take a ride on the Noboribetsu Ropeway – offers stunning views of the surrounding landscape
+- Take a ride on the Noboribetsu Ropeway

 Where To Stay In Noboribetsu